Fishman (wrestler): Later career(1999–2012)

 In 1999 Fishman left CMLL, working a reduced schedule on the Mexican independent circuit instead.
 At some point after leaving CMLL he won his final mask, defeating Cina de Oro in his home town of Juárez.
-On December 25, 1999 Fishman, Lizmark, Villano III and Super Astro competed in a four-way elimination match, called a Relevos Suicidas where the first two wrestlers pinned would be forced to fight each other under Luchas de Apuestas rules.
+On December 25, 1999, Fishman, Lizmark, Villano III and Super Astro competed in a four-way elimination match, called a Relevos Suicidas where the first two wrestlers pinned would be forced to fight each other under Luchas de Apuestas rules.
 On the night both Fishman and Lizmark were able escape the match while Villano III defeated Super Astro to unmask him.
 Eight months later Fishman was involved in another Relevos Suicida match, organized by the recently formed Global Wrestling All Stars (GWAS).
 The four-way match between Fishman, La Parka, Máscara Sagrada and Shu el Guerrero was promoted by a new company, Global Wrestling All-Stars, whose first big show was held in the 20,000 seat Palacio de los Deportes area in Mexico City.
 The show was taped and supposed to be broadcast on pay-per-view but ended up being shown on regular TV later on.
 The show did not draw even close to half of the 20,000 capacity, estimates were around 300, partially due to the fact that there was no storylines leading to the main event.
 During the match the tecnicos La Parka and Máscara Sagrada worked together initially even though there were no actual teams in the match.
 At one point La Parka attacked Máscara Sagrada, tearing at his mask as he tries to get Sagrada pinned and thu saving his own mask.
 After the other three took turns attacking Máscara Sagrada they finally pinned him to force him to defend his mask that night.
 A little later Fishman was pinned as well, which was seen as a surprise as it was expected that Shu El Guerrero would be the one to lose his mask.
 The subsequent match between Fishman and Máscara Sagrada had the crowd on their feet cheering as Máscara Sagrada's white mask and suit turned crimson with blood, either Sagrada intentionally cut himself to draw blood or it was accidental.
 In the end Máscara Sagrada defeated Fishman, forcing him to unmask and reveal his real name to everyone in the arena or watching on PPV, José Ángel Nájera Sánchez.
 During his unmasking he was joined by a young El Hijo del Fishman who helped his father untie his mask and remove it.
-After the match the promoters informed Fishman that they unfortunately had not made enough profit from the show to pay him what they had agreed on for the mask loss.
+After the match the promoters informed Fishman that they had not made enough profit from the show to pay him what they had agreed on for the mask loss.
 The promoters offered to sell their cars to cover the cost, but in the end they offered him a role with the promotion to stop any lawsuits.
 The following year Máscara Sagrada faced Fishman's older son Fishman Jr. in a Lucha en el Reves where two masked wrestlers face off in a match with their hair, not their masks, on the line.
 Fishman Jr. gained a measure of revenge by pinning Máscara Sagrada, forcing him to have his hair shaved off after the match.